On this Day, in 1922: Poland's first president Gabriel Narutowicz was assassinated - Kafkadesk

-On December 16, 1922, five days after taking office, the first president of the Republic of Poland Gabriel Narutowicz was assassinated by Eligiusz Niewiadomski, while visiting an exhibition at Warsaw’s Zachęta gallery.
+On December 16, 1922, five days after taking office, the first president of the Republic of Poland Gabriel Narutowicz was assassinated by painter Eligiusz Niewiadomski, while visiting an exhibition at Warsaw’s Zachęta gallery.

 After more than a century of Partitions between the Austrian, Prussian, and Russian empires, Poland regained its independence at the end of the First World War when the three partitioning powers were fatally weakened by war and revolutions.
 The Treaty of Versailles, signed in June 1919, formally established Poland as a sovereign state, before a series of border wars fought against Lithuania and Soviet Russia solidified the independence of a reborn Poland.